GioSaliba/LebNet-CheXpert/README.md

-Trained on a 100k-image subsample of CheXpert across all **5 of the paper's uncertainty-handling strategies** (U-Zeros, U-Ones, U-Ignore, U-SelfTrained, U-MultiClass), with **3 independent random-seed runs per strategy**, ensembled into a final composite model that picks the best-performing strategy per pathology — matching the paper's own use of multiple training runs per strategy.
+Trained on a 100k-image subsample of CheXpert across all **5 of the paper's uncertainty-handling strategies** (U-Zeros, U-Ones, U-Ignore, U-SelfTrained, U-MultiClass), with **3 independent random-seed runs per strategy**, ensembled into a final composite model that picks the best-performing strategy per pathology, matching the paper's own use of multiple training runs per strategy.

 ## Project structure